 Maggie, 11, had been diagnosed in July with stage four Ewing’s Sarcoma, a rare bone cancer, and had spent three months shuttling from Ligonier to Children’s Hospital of Pittsburgh with her mother and stepfather, Cyndi and Jim McGinnis.
 Maggie would spend a week at a time in the hospital for treatments and then head home to recover.
 It was grueling and terrifying.
 The family turned to Carol May, founder and manager of the Supportive Care Program at Children’s, for guidance through an unthinkable situation.

 Carol May (far left), RN, MSN, MBA, CHPPN, founded the Supportive Care Program at Children's Hospital of Pittsburgh and manages it with Scott Maurer, MD, who oversees palliative care at the hospital and also sees oncology patients.
 May and Maurer are pictured here with Maggie Elder's mother, Cyndi McGinnis, and sister, Mackenzie Elder.

-“They made it a point to understand what we valued most,” she says.
+“They made it a point to understand what we value most,” she says.
 “They knew we are a faith-driven family and they honored that.
 They knew we wanted to get Maggie home and they made it happen.
 Maggie got to spend five weeks at home on hospice care before she died.”